What’s your plan for bequeathing property to your heirs?

 Once you’ve got this key step figured out, there’s liquidity to think about.
 A real estate asset is not something that can necessarily be sold at the drop of a hat, and if for financial reasons it has to be sold quickly or into a slower housing market, it may mean taking a sizable haircut on the sales proceeds.

 Now, if you’re thinking of adding your beneficiary as joint owner on your property to alleviate the tax burden, you should first consider the move carefully and talk to a Certified Financial Planner.
-There are some advantages to creating joint ownership, but also a lot of disadvantages that could affect your financial situation during your lifetime.
+There are some advantages to creating joint ownership when bequeathing property, but also a lot of disadvantages that could affect your financial situation during your lifetime.

-Alright, you’ve had the honest conversation, you’ve planned to cover the tax bill, what other issues could there possibly be?
+Alright, you’ve had the honest conversation and you’ve planned to cover the tax bill.
+What other issues could there possibly be in bequeathing property?

 Let’s say you’ve got three children.
 You’ve left the family home to the oldest and the cottage to the youngest, but what about your middle child?
 The plan is to have the rest of your estate go to her, but what’s that going to look like, especially if you plan on living to 95?
 Potentially the cottage and home will be worth double what they are today and you’ll have spent everything else, leaving nothing for your poor, forgotten middle child.
 This concern of equalizing the estate to ensure things are divided fairly among your beneficiaries is becoming a more complex process as families move away from the nuclear family of the 1950s and are increasingly diverse.